 Known as the world’s first podcast specifically about design, Design Matters with an American writer, educator, artist, and designer Debbie Millman.
 The host has interviewed over 250 industry-leading experts in in-depth conversational interviews.

-If you’re a freelancer, you’re not alone as you have an entire community behind your back and so much opportunity for valuable friendships.
+If you’re a freelancer, you’re not alone as you have an entire community behind your back and so many opportunities for valuable friendships.
 Hosted by video and audio creator Steve Folland, the podcast kicked off in 2015 and grew to become the third ‘Best Business Podcast’ at the British Podcast Awards 5 years later.
 You can vibe and get inspired by the stories of successful freelancers that share their journeys with the host in hour-long conversations.

 If you just decided it is high time to get into listening to podcasts, this is probably the first one to try out.
 The host, also CEO of the online educational platform The Futur, Chris Do explores the interesting overlap between design, marketing, and business through candid conversations with inspirational people from the worlds of design, technology, marketing, business, philosophy, and personal development.